Lola Young: 2023–present: "Messy" and chart successes

 From November 2024, Young spent five weeks undergoing drug rehabilitation to address a cocaine addiction.
-Around this time, "Messy" went viral on TikTok and live, stripped, instrumental and sped-up variations of the song were released.
-The song eventually spent four weeks at No. 1 on the UK singles chart, topped the charts in Belgium, Croatia, Israel, Australia, and Ireland, and charted at No. 14 on the Billboard Hot 100.
+Around this time, "Messy" went viral on TikTok and live, stripped, instrumental, and sped-up variations of the song were released.
+The song topped the UK singles chart for four weeks, topped the charts in Belgium, Croatia, Israel, Australia, and Ireland, and charted at No. 14 on the Billboard Hot 100.
 "Like Him" also entered the top 40 in the UK and US around this time.
+Young performed "Messy" on The Tonight Show Starring Jimmy Fallon in January 2025.

-Young performed "Messy" on The Tonight Show Starring Jimmy Fallon in January.
-The following month, she performed a version of The Cure's "Close to Me" for Triple J's Like a Version and a version of Arctic Monkeys's "I Wanna Be Yours" for SiriusXM.
-This Wasn't Meant for You Anyway entered the top 20 of the UK Albums Chart in March after vinyl variants and a CD edition were released.
+In March 2025, This Wasn't Meant for You Anyway entered the top 20 of the UK Albums Chart after vinyl variants and a CD edition were released.
 Around this time, Young performed "Messy" at that year's Brit Awards and went viral for her reaction to losing the Brit Award for British Pop Act to Jade.
-By April, "Conceited" had also made the UK singles chart.
+In April 2025, "Conceited" peaked at No. 63 on the UK singles chart following popularity on TikTok and BBC Radio 1 and the release of a 7 inch single.
 Young was subsequently listed on Forbes 30 Under 30 and won the Ivor Novello Award for Rising Star and the ASCAP Vanguard Award.

-She released the single "One Thing" in May alongside a music video, which was later nominated for Best Pop Video at the 2025 UK Music Video Awards.
-She subsequently supported Billie Eilish in Paris on two June gigs of her Hit Me Hard and Soft: The Tour at her invitation.
-Young released the singles "Not Like That Anymore", "D£aler", and "Spiders" between June and September, when all three and "One Thing" featured on I'm Only F**king Myself[sic], an album about sex, drugs, and poor mental health.
-"One Thing", "D£aler", focus track "Post Sex Clarity", and "Spiders" entered the UK singles chart, the first three at 18, 27, and 60, and the album debuted at number 3 on the UK Albums Chart.
-Young subsequently planned a deluxe version of I'm Only F**king Myself and a tour visiting the UK and North America in late 2025 and South America and Europe in 2026.
+She released the single "One Thing" in May 2025 alongside a music video, which was later nominated for Best Pop Video at the 2025 UK Music Video Awards.
+She subsequently supported Billie Eilish in Paris on two June stops of her Hit Me Hard and Soft: The Tour after Eilish's invitation.
+Young released the singles "Not Like That Anymore", "D£aler", and "Spiders" between June and September 2025; all three and "One Thing" featured on I'm Only F**king Myself[sic], an album about sex, drugs, and poor mental health.
+"One Thing", "D£aler", focus track "Post Sex Clarity", and "Spiders" entered the UK singles chart, the first three at 18, 27, and 60, respectively, and the album debuted at number 3 on the UK Albums Chart.
+Young subsequently planned a deluxe version of the album and a tour visiting the UK and North America in late 2025 and South America and Europe in 2026.
+She was interviewed by NME for their November coffee table book The Cover 2024-2025.